Slevinski/signwriting_2010_tools/README.md

 To Do
 -------
 * Customize the data files and build scripts as required to improve fonts
-* Create demo script that creates test pages for the newly created fonts
 * Create main SignWriting 2010 font file
   * index symbol glyphs in file `svg1ref.txt` as Unified, Line, or Other
   * create new source SVG called `SVG1 Other Glyphs`